 Submission grappling is a general term used to refer to a martial art and combat sport that is comprised of numerous grappling disciplines focused on grappling in the stand-up clinch and ground ranges with the goal of defeating an opponent through the use of submission holds comprised of joint locks and chokes.
-In short, submission grappling is a grappling system that varies from school to school in the martial arts community, particularly mixed martial arts schools, use the term "submission grappling" to refer to a grappling skill set while avoiding association with a single grappling art like Brazilian Jiu-Jitsu, Sambo or Judo, etc.
+In short, submission grappling is a grappling system that varies from school to school in the martial arts community.
+Mixed martial arts schools use the term "submission grappling" to refer to a grappling skill set while avoiding association with a single grappling art like Brazilian Jiu-Jitsu, Sambo or Judo, etc.

 What is Wrestling?